abid-mujtaba/ttf-jameel-noori-nastaleeq/README.md

 # ttf-jameel-noori-nastaleeq

-A AUR (Arch Linux User Repository) installer for the Jameel Noori Nastaleeq font used for Urdu Language Typesetting.
+An AUR (Arch Linux User Repository) installer for the Jameel Noori Nastaleeq font used for Urdu Language Typesetting.

 ## Source